Trusted by 19,000+ Clinicians

 Illustration showing how alternating air cushions work to manage/treat pressure injuries/wounds.

-Alternating Air Cushions are used for patients at the highest risk of pressure injuries,
+Alternating Air Cushions are recommended for patients at the highest risk, as they dynamically adjust to redistribute pressure and prevent skin breakdown.

-Pressure Ulcer Prevention Best Practices in Nursing Care
+Best Practices for Pressure Ulcer Prevention in Nursing Care

-To effectively prevent pressure ulcers in low mobility patients, it is important to adopt a comprehensive approach to nursing care.
-Here are some best practices to consider:
+To effectively prevent pressure ulcers in low mobility patients, it’s crucial to adopt a comprehensive approach.
+Here are some best practices for pressure ulcer prevention:

-1. Perform regular skin assessments: Conduct thorough skin assessments at least once a day, paying close attention to high-risk areas.
-Document any changes, including redness, swelling, or breaks in the skin, and promptly notify the healthcare team.
+• Perform regular skin assessments: Conduct thorough skin checks at least once a day, focusing on high-risk areas.
+Document any changes, such as redness, swelling, or breaks in the skin, and notify the healthcare team immediately.

-2. Maintain skin hygiene: Keep the skin clean and dry to minimise the risk of infection.
+• Maintain skin hygiene: Keep the skin clean and dry to minimize infection risk.
 Use gentle cleansers and moisturisers recommended by healthcare professionals, avoiding harsh soaps or excessive rubbing.

-3. Optimise nutrition and hydration: Ensure patients receive a well-balanced diet rich in protein, vitamins, and minerals.
-Adequate hydration is also vital for maintaining healthy skin.
+• Optimize nutrition and hydration: A balanced diet rich in protein, vitamins, and minerals is essential for maintaining healthy skin.
+Adequate hydration also plays a key role in skin health.
 Consult a registered dietitian for personalised dietary plans.

-4. Educate patients and caregivers: Empower patients and their caregivers with knowledge on pressure ulcer prevention.
-Teach them about the importance of repositioning, skin care, proper nutrition, and the correct use of equipment.
-Encourage open communication and regular follow-ups with healthcare providers.
+• Educate patients and caregivers: Empower patients and their caregivers with knowledge about pressure ulcer prevention, including the importance of repositioning, skin care, proper nutrition, and the correct use of equipment.
+Encourage regular follow-ups with healthcare providers.

 Conclusion